axelvaldez/radical-companies/_posts/2-fiat-model/2023-01-06-yes-capital-is-good.markdown

  <p>In the beginning,</p>
   <ul>
    <li>There were <em>land enclosures</em></li>
-   <li>Enclosures decrease your means of survival and increases the enclosure master&rsquo;s, now owner of the land.</li>
+   <li>Enclosures decrease your means of survival and increase the enclosure master&rsquo;s, now owner of the land.</li>
    <li>The new owner of the land, nice as he is, <em>lets you</em> work <em>his</em> land in exchange for a <em>wage</em>.</li>
    <li>These wages are first paid in goods and then in coins (probably minted by the owner).</li>
    <li>Enclosures begat capital.</li>
    <li>Owners keep the profits</li>
-   <li>Profits beget more capital for te owner.</li>
+   <li>Profits beget more capital for the owner.</li>
    <li>Capital begets the <span class="_paradigm">Fiat</span> system.</li>
-   <li>The owner later builds a factory on his land and let&rsquo;s you work in it as his employee.</li>
+   <li>The owner later builds a factory on his land and lets you work in it as his employee.</li>
    <li>You are now a piece of a big machine that is partly made up of people like you.</li>
    <li>Your wage goes up and you are happier.</li>
    <li>You can afford shoes for your boys; girls don&rsquo;t need shoes.</li>